orisintel/laravel-migration-snapshot/README.md

 ``` bash
 php artisan migrate
 ```
-(When not migrating the production environment.)
+(When `migrations` table is empty and not migrating the production environment.)

 Migrate without loading from, or dumping to, flattened copy:
 ``` bash